Open-NET-Libraries/Open.Disposable.ObjectPools/README.md

 # Open.Disposable.ObjectPool
-A self trimming and auto-cleaning ObjectPool&lt;T> using ConcurrentBag&lt;T> as the underlying collection.
+A set of ObjectPools using Dataflow BufferBlocks to optimize throughput.